freerange/cotech-presentation/presentation.md

 - We definitely struggled on occasion when there were 6 of us.
 It's easier with 2 or 3 but still requires effort.
 - I'm worried that things aren't necessarily fair in terms of working vs holiday time.
 Our contributions are mostly based on an honesty system given that we don't track our non-client time or holidays
 - We don't have a process for members leaving and joining.
 It's probably been slightly different each time it happens.
+- We've clearly got some way to go if this really is going to become the last company we want to work for.
 - There's an obvious lack of diversity in our all-white, all-male group.
 We're aware of this and would like to do something about it.

 ---